rushabhjhaveri/Notes/Dinosaurs/Exam2.md

 Herrerasauridae (meaning Herrera’s Lizard): Oldest known and one of the 1st dinosaurs; very primitive; close relatives to Theropods; founded by farmer in Argentina; small-medium carnivores; did have lizard-hip, but lacked other features to be considered true dino; five fingers, claws, short forearms, fast runners

 Sauropoda (meaning lizard-footed): Largest land animals; Up to 55 tons in body weight; Over 40 meters in body length; High diversity; up to 75 genera; Early Jurassic Period - end of Cretaceous Period; Obligatory quadrupeds, Walked on tips of of toes w/ heels; resting on large pads; Tree-top feeders; Egg-laying; herd animals

+Theropoda: bipedal carnivorous dinosaurs, with birdlike legs and necks; theropoda means “beast feet”, a rather inappropriate name; "bird(-like) feet" would have been better.
+Included in this group are both small forms (among them the ancestors of birds) and large predators such as Allosaurus and Tyrannosaurus.
+Theropods had the largest and most sophisticated brains of any known dinosaurs.

+Diplodocidae (meaning ("double beams"): were Late Jurassic sauropods. their skulls were long and slender with elongated muzzles; bodies were long and relatively lightly built

+"Lizard hips": Three bones radiate from acetabulum in three different directions

+Fabroauridae (meaning "Fabre's lizard" in honor of Jean Fabre): Herbivore; Lived in early Jurassic.; First of the Ornithischian Dinosaurs ("Pre-ornithopod).; Very small (modern cat size).; Recessed tooth row.; Cheeks (way to process food in mouth)

+Thyreophora (meaning shield bearers): ornithischian (bird-hipped) armored dinosaurs, living from the early Jurassic until the end of the Cretaceous.'; quadripedal, herbivore

+Ornithopoda: (meaning "Bird feet") are a suborder of ornithischian dinosaurs that had a beak, a two-legged walk or a two-legged and four-legged walk, and no body armor.
+These plant-eating dinosaurs lived from the late Triassic period until the Cretaceous period.

+Marginocephalia: ("fringed heads") are a clade of extinct herbivorous dinosaurs that inherited a slight shelf or frill (a shelf of bone projecting from the back of the skull).
+Bipedal and Quadrupedal ex triceratops

+Ceratosauria (meaning "horned lizard"): meaning "horned lizard", in reference to the horn on its nose, large jaws with blade-like teeth, a large, blade-like horn on the snout and a pair of hornlets over the eyes.
+The forelimbs were powerfully built but very short. bird hips bipedal

+Megalosauridae (meaning "great lizard"): large theropods with large skulls with a powerful bite, strong legs, and three-fingered hands. carnivorous and bipedal

+Allosauridae: family of bipedal theropod dinosaurs that lived in the late Jurassic period.; They were medium to large carnivorous dinosaurs, with large, crested skulls and three-fingered hands,

+Ornithomimosauridae (meaning "bird-mimic lizards"): ("bird-mimic lizards") or ostrich dinosaurs[7] were theropod dinosaurs which bore a superficial resemblance to modern ostriches.
+They were fast, omnivorous or herbivorous dinosaurs from the Cretaceous Period; The fore limbs ("arms") were long and slender and bore powerful claws.
+The hind limbs were long and powerful, with a long foot and short, strong toes terminating in hooflike claws.; had toothless beaks and feathers

+Tyrannosauridae: large bipedal carnivores with massive skulls filled with large teeth.
+Despite their large size, their legs were long and proportioned for fast movement.
+In contrast, their arms were very small, bearing only two functional digits.; thick, S-shaped neck, and a long, heavy tail acted as a counterweight to balance out the head and torso, with the center of mass over the hips.

+Oviraptors (meaning "The Egg Snatchers"): "The Egg Snatchers"; Oviraptors are some of the strangest-looking theropods.
+They were a very rare group of maniraptorans that are well represented by excellent fossil from the Cretaceous period.; most distinguishing characteristic us a toothless jaw which formed a massive beak.
+Their jaws were well-muscled and adept at crushing.
+They are distinguished from the toothless ornithomimosaurs by the development of a massive beak and the highly specific in configuration and structure of the lower jaw with the characteristic articular joint.; The name "oviraptor" (egg snatcher) is a misnomer; their jaws are not useful for eating eggs, but for crushing very hard food.

+Troodontidae: bird-like theropods, They were small (about the size of a small adult human), with long and slender hind limbs useful for rapid locomotion, and a long skull filled with distinctive recurved and saw-edged teeth . very smart; a rare and small subgroup of maniraptors

+Dromaeosauridae: small to medium-sized feathered carnivores that flourished in the Cretaceous Period. aka raptors; small (wolf-sized) to large (up to 30 feet long!) theropods which had specialized features such as a well-developed slashing talon on their second pedal phalanx (toe) (pictured below), a stiffened tail which possibly functioned as a dynamic stabilizer, and large grasping manus (hands).
+They were well-equipped with claws, muscular toothy jaws, and agile bodies.

+Coelurosauria (meaning "hollow tailed lizards" ): meaning "hollow tailed lizards" is the clade containing all theropod dinosaurs more closely related to birds than to carnosaurs.; Enlarged brains, Long slender tridactyl manus, Kayak-shaped chevrons making the distal part of the tail particularly slender, Long narrow metatarsals

+Prosauropoda: before the lizard-footed', were a genus of early herbivourous dinosaurs that lived during the Triassic and early Jurassic periods.; long neck, small skull, serrated teeth; depressed jaw hinge

+Titanosauridae: nostrils were large ('macronarian') and they all had crests formed by these nasal bones.
+Their teeth were either somewhat spatulate (spoon-like) or like pegs or pencils, but were always very small.; many titanosaur species was armored with a small mosaic of small, bead-like scales around a larger scale.; Their necks were of average length, for sauropods, and their tails were whip-like

+Camarasauridae: sauropods, forelimbs about same height as hind limbs

+Brachiosauridae: family of herbivorous, quadrupedal sauropod dinosaurs.
+Brachiosaurids had long necks that enabled them to access the leaves of tall trees that other sauropods would have been unable to access.; possessed thick spoon-shaped teeth which helped them to consume tough plants more efficiently than other sauropods.
+They have also been characterized by a few unique unambiguous synapomorphies; dorsal vertebrae with 'rod-like' transverse processes and an ischium with an abbreviate pubic peduncle.

+"Bird hips": Pubis is parallel to the ischium